ThatLadyKatieGovernance/Ai-governance-analyses/README.md

 **Problem Statement**: Current regulations are fragmented, safety-focused but insufficient for privacy, data handling, software standardization, enforcement scalability, and residential airspace conflicts.
 Gaps include no mandatory single operating system, optional geofencing, inconsistent education/insurance, limited public control over data collection, and challenges with autonomous operations or BVLOS.

-*(All the remaining sections — Literature Review through Appendices and License — stay exactly the same as the previous version I gave you.)*

 ---